M.A. (Anthropology), Trent University, 2011

 B.A.
 (Anthropology), McGill University, 2008

-At its broadest level, my research seeks to investigate the interrelationship between site location, quartz and lithic artifacts, and the underlying social life-ways of the mid-late Maritime Archaic at Kamestastin Lake in the interior of the Québec/Labrador peninsula.
-It is part of a larger collaborative project with the Tshikapisk Foundation, an Innu non-profit cultural heritage organization, and the Arctic Studies Center of the Smithsonian Institution.
-My role in this larger project is to investigate the numerous and predominantly quartz assemblages of some of the earliest occupations at Kamestastin.
-Within the last decade, investigations in the Kamestastin region have produced evidence of 260 sites including 39 Maritime Archaic sites spanning a 2700 year period (5940 +/- 20 B.P. - 3230 +/- 40 B.P), suggesting continuous – albeit episodic – occupation from the time of deglaciation to the present.
+My research is part of the larger Caribou House Project, a community-oriented collaborative project by the Tshikapisk Foundation, an Innu non-profit cultural heritage organization, in association with the Arctic Studies Center of the Smithsonian Institution, under the auspices of the Innu Nation, and with support from the communities of Sheshatshiu and Natuashish.
+My role in this larger project is to investigate the numerous and predominantly quartz assemblages of some of the earliest occupations at Kamestastin Lake.
+Within the last decade, investigations in the Kamestastin region have produced evidence of 260 sites spanning a 7000 year period, suggesting continuous – albeit episodic – occupation at Kamestastin Lake and the surrounding area from the time of deglaciation to the present.
 The unique archaeological signature of Kamestastin is not, however, the only reason why this region is significant.
+Kamestastin is located in the heartlands of the Mushuau Innu, the most northern of the Innu regional groups.
 These early sites, and the Kamestastin region as a whole, figure prominently within contemporary Mushuau Innu personal experiences (such as the seasonal goose and caribou hunt), oral histories within contemporary generational memory, and oral traditions embedded in myths and epic travel accounts that have been passed down over many generations.
-In this way, the sites and find-spots found on the land are tangible traces of the Mushuau Innu ancestors and part of the larger narrative of Nitassinan.
-Thus at a more refined scale, my research attempts to develop a forum where multiple narratives about the past and the land can be engaged without creating a hierarchy that places any one narrative above any other.
-Consequently, this research explores how the multiple narratives associated with the use of quartz in the Kamestastin region, and people’s relationship to the land (including Mushuau Innu oral histories, personal experiences and archaeology) are engaged with in different contexts.
+In this way, the sites and find-spots on the land are tangible traces of the Mushuau Innu ancestors and part of the larger narrative of Innu deep history.
+Thus at a more refined scale, my research has been to balance a very detail oriented archaeological analysis of the earliest campsites, focusing on the use of quartz, with a multi-vocal approach that allows for the exploration of how quartz is engaged with or storied by different audiences (including Innu oral histories and personal experiences, Innu oral traditions, and archaeology).
+Such a collection of voices provides a platform to understand how differing narrative practices story, engage with, and understand ‘the deep past’, the place of quartz within some archaeological and Innu frameworks, and potential future directions for community-based work in the Québec/Labrador peninsula.